Tangdixi/DCPathButton/README.md

 @property (assign, nonatomic) CGPoint dcButtonCenter;
 ```

-`dcButtonCenter` is use to modify the center button's position.

-In default the **DCPathButton** will be located in bottom center.
+`dcButtonCenter` is used to modify the center button's position.
+The default value positions the **DCPathButton** in bottom center.

 ------